Rparadise-Team/ATC-GB-DMG-COLOR/README.md

 Rparadise presents ATC DMG COLOR, a highly personalized version of the Koriki system so that you have an experience as close as possible to having a GAME BOY / GAME BOY COLOR in your hands.

-Only 3 systems are included, Game Boy, Game Boy Color and as an extra Game Boy Advance, so adding games from other systems will not be recognized.

 Some original Koriki applications have been maintained, such as:

 - Boot Video Selector (to be able to choose the boot video when starting the console).